-In more detail, the die casting process involves the heating of a metal beyond its melting point, pressurizing it and then forcing it into a mold, where it takes the shape of the mold.
-A mold, also called a die, die mold or mold cavity, is a precast, hollow metal shape that is created from two hardened pieces of steel that have been machined into shape.
+In more detail, the die casting process involves the heating of a metal beyond its melting point, pressurizing it, and then forcing it into a mold, where it takes the shape of the mold.
+A mold, also called a die, die mold, or mold cavity, is a precast, hollow metal shape created from two hardened pieces of steel that have been machined into shape.
 Once the molten metal has taken on the shape of the mold, it is allowed to cool and harden, either by air cooling or water cooling.
 Water cooling is the more common of the two cooling methods, as it provides for quick cycling and offers metal castings superior strength and finish and a fine grain structure.
 The ability for die cast shapes to cool so quickly is one of the reasons that die casting can sustain such high rates of production.
-The die casting process usually takes place in a casting foundry, which is a facility that specialized in the manufacture and production of metal castings.
+The die casting process usually takes place in a casting foundry, which is a facility that specializes in the manufacture and production of metal castings.
 It is wise to employ die casters that operate at a foundry because technicians who work at foundries have extensive knowledge of the best materials and methods to achieve certain shapes, as well as the skills to make high quality custom shapes and sizes.
 Die cast metal shapes are available in several types of metal, mostly non-ferrous, including brass, bronze, copper, pewter tin, lead, magnesium, aluminum, zinc, and various alloys.